docHologram/stellar-search/02-create-components/README.md

 2. Sort selection
 3. Tile Grid

 Tile Grid also contains an array of tile sub-components.
+There are two types of types of tiles:
+1. ListTile (display a list of articles)
+2. CardTile (display key elements of a single article)

 So our hierarchy looks like so: